 - If an employee fails to return the applicable certification form by the deadline, the department must send a notice as soon as possible to the employee that he/she has forfeited FMLA protection.
-However, if the employee submits the certification after the deadline, the employee may be placed on FMLA leave as of that time.
-FMLA leave will not be applied retroactively.
+However, if the employee submits the certification after the deadline, the employee may be placed on FML as of that time.
+FML will not be applied retroactively.

 - If an employee requests intermittent leave or a reduced schedule, the university may transfer the employee temporarily to an alternative position with equivalent pay and benefits if the employee is qualified for the position, and if it better accommodates the recurring periods of leave than does the employee's current job.

 The employee must have his/her health care provider complete the Certification of Fitness for Duty form and provide the completed form to his/her supervisor or designated administrator, if applicable.